We affirm our sustainability values through leadership, public commitments and benchmarking progress towards meeting our sustainability goals.

 Renewable Energy

-The College has also invested in three solar projects on campus to serve as an educational resource for students and our broader community.
+The College has invested in four solar projects on campus to serve as an educational resource for students and our broader community.
 For these projects, students installed the solar PV system, including two pole-mounted nine-panel arrays, two inverters, new conduit and a data collection system.
 The arrays are manually adjustable and solar radiance, wind, temperature and electricity production data will be available for ongoing research and analysis.
 Real-time energy-generation data is continually available.

 Learn more about Muhlenberg's renewable energy commitments.